Sodium Hypochlorite

 The training video topics include: Basic Properties of Sodium Hypochlorite; Sodium Hypochlorite Reactions and Unintended Consequences; Two Case Studies (Atchison, Kansas and Kitchener, Ontario); Common Contributing Factors; and Safeguards for Drivers, Customers, and Suppliers; and additional resources.

-Bleach Sampling Video
+SAMP-VIDEO) Bleach Sampling

 The Chlorine Institute in partnership with NSF International, UL, and the Water Quality Association developed this training video that covers the following topics: pulling the sample; handling the sample; quenching the sample; and logging and shipping.